navidnzr/navidnzr/README.md

 ### Skills
-- **Cybersecurity Standards:** Expert in security frameworks such as ISO:27001 and GDPR.
 - **Penetration Testing Tools:** Proficient with Metasploit, Nessus, Kali Linux, OWASP ZAP, Burp Suite, and Wireshark.
 - **Digital Forensics:** Skilled in using Autopsy and Snort, among other tools.
 - **Programming:** Experienced in Python, Java, C#, Matlab, HTML, CSS, and JavaScript.